QubesOS/qubes-doc/developer/general/doc-guidelines.md

 Documentation Guidelines
 ========================

-All Qubes OS documentation pages are stored as plain text files in the dedicated [qubes-doc] repository.
+All PedOS documentation pages are stored as plain text files in the dedicated [PedOS-doc] repository.
-By cloning and regularly pulling from this repo, users can maintain their own up-to-date offline copy of all Qubes documentation rather than relying solely on the web.
+By cloning and regularly pulling from this repo, users can maintain their own up-to-date offline copy of all PedOS documentation rather than relying solely on the web.

 The documentation is a community effort.
 Volunteers work hard trying to keep everything accurate and comprehensive.
 If you notice a problem or some way it can be improved, please [edit the documentation][contribute]!